-143. Operational risk losses (boundary credit-related operational risk events) are neither considered in template C 17.01 nor template C 17.02) Regulation.
+158. Operational risk losses related to credit risk that are accounted for in the risk weighted exposure amount for credit risk (boundary credit-related operational risk events) are neither considered in template C 17.01 nor in template C 17.02 according to Article 317(5) Regulation (EU) No 575/2013.

-144. In case of a combined use of different approaches for the calculation of own funds requirements for operational risk in accordance with Article 314 of Regulation (EU) No 575/2013, losses and recoveries registered by an institution shall be reported in C 17.01 and C 17.02, irrespective of the approach applied to calculate own funds requirements.

-145. “Gross loss” means a loss - as referred to of Regulation (EU) No 575/2013 - operational risk even before recoveries of any , without prejudice to “rapidly recovered loss events” as defined below.
+159. “Gross loss” means a loss - as referred to Article 318(1) of Regulation (EU) No 575/2013 – linked to an operational risk even before recoveries of any type, without prejudice to “rapidly recovered loss events” as defined below.

-146. “Recovery” means -an independent occurrence related to the original operational risk loss that is separate in time, in which funds or inflows of economic benefits are received from first or third parties, such as insurers or other parties.
-Recoveries are broken down into recoveries from insurance and other risk transfer mechanisms and direct recoveries.
+160. “Recovery” means – as referred in Article 318(1) - one or multiple independent occurrences, related to the original operational risk event, separated in time, in which funds or inflows of economic benefits are received from a third party.

-147. “Rapidly recovered loss events” means operational risk events that lead to losses that are partly or fully recovered within five working days.
+161. “Rapidly recovered loss events” means operational risk events that lead to losses that are partly or fully recovered within five working days.
 In case of a rapidly recovered loss event, only the part of the loss that is not fully recovered (i.e. the loss net of the partial rapid recovery) shall be included into the gross loss definition.
 As a consequence, loss events that lead to losses that are fully recovered within five working days shall not be included into the gross loss definition, and neither into the OPR DETAILS reporting.

-148. “Date of accounting” means the date when a loss or reserve/provision was first recognised in the Profit and Loss statement, against an operational risk loss.
+162. “Date of accounting” means the date when a loss or reserve/provision was first recognised in the Profit and Loss statement, against an operational risk loss, as referred to in Article 317(4)(a) of Regulation (EU) No 575/2013.
 Those date logically follow the “Date of occurrence” (i.e. the date when the operational risk event happened or first began) and the “Date of discovery” (i.e. the date on which the institution became aware of the operational risk event).

-149. Losses caused by a common operational risk event or by multiple events linked to an initial operational risk event generating events or losses (‘root-event’) are grouped.
-The grouped events shall be considered and reported as one event, and thus the related gross loss amounts, respectively amounts of loss adjustments, shall be summed up.
+163. Losses caused by a common operational risk event or by multiple events linked to an initial operational risk event generating events or losses (‘root-event’) should be reported following the accounting impact in accordance with Article 317(3)(c) and (Article 318(1)(4) of Regulation (EU) No 575/2013.

-150. The figures reported in June of the respective year shall be interim figures, while the final figures shall be reported in December.
+164. The figures reported in June of the respective year shall be interim figures, while the final figures shall be reported in December.
 Therefore, the figures in June shall have a six-month reference period (i.e. from 1 January to 30 June of the calendar year) while the figures in December shall have a twelve-month reference period (i.e. from 1 January to 31 December of the calendar year).
 Both for data reported in June and December, “previous reporting reference periods” shall mean all reporting reference periods until and including the one ending at the preceding calendar year end.

 4.2.2.
 C 17.01: Operational risk losses and recoveries by business lines and loss event types in the last year (OPR DETAILS 1)